A pair-based approximation for simplicial contagion: MEAN-FIELD SIMPLICIAL SIS MODELS

-In order to quantify the contribution to the model equations of the two transitions involving the state of 4-node motifs, we also need to calculate the average number of motifs in which the pair of nodes is not part of the $2$-simplex.
+Next, to evaluate the terms in the model equations that quantify the transitions involving the state of 4-node motifs, we need to calculate the average number of motifs in which the pair of nodes is not part of the $2$-simplex.
 As each node is connected to $k$ links on average, the average number of motifs composed by a $2$-simplex connected to a link is $k(k-1)\phi\delta(k-2)$.
 Indeed, the average number of $2$-simplices connected to a node is $k(k-1)\phi\delta$, while the fourth node of the motif has to be chosen among the $(k-2)$ remaining neighbors of the node.

-Let us now go back to the infection process that is shown in panel (d) of Fig.~\ref{fig:transitions_tables} and involves the 3-node motifs.
-In this case, the node pair is part of the $2$-simplex.
-Here, the only possible transition for the edge is the one from state $(S,I)$ to state $(I,I)$.
+We now turn our attention to the three-body infection process involving 3-node motifs.
+In this case, the focal edge is part of the $2$-simplex, and the only possible transition is the one from state $(S,I)$ to state $(I,I)$.
 In fact, both the two other nodes of the $2$-simplex have to be in the infectious state to yield a simplicial contagion, as expressed by the second kinetic equation \eqref{eq:simplicial_SIS_transitions}.
 Similarly to the previous case, the overall contribution present in the model will depend on the infection rate $\beta_{\Delta}$, on the density of $2$-simplices in state $(I,I,S)$, which we denote as $\dens{IIS^\Delta}$, and on the average number of triangles an edge is part of.
 In particular, the latter is given by $2(k-1)\phi\delta=2 k_\Delta/k$, where the factor 2 comes from the fact that each $2$-simplex has two edges pointing to a node.